 Continued process improvement is enabled through the Quality Policy, Quality Objectives, planned Management Review Meetings (MRM) and the provision of resources towards the Quality Management System.

-The SAI Management’s primary concern is the provision of quality services and that exceeds customer expectation and requirements.
-The management shall determine and document customer and stakeholder requirements and meet them with the aim of enhancing customer satisfaction.
-This shall be achieved by operating an effective, well documented QMS based procedures and carrying out customer requirements through satisfaction surveys at regular intervals.
+SAI Management’s primary concern is the provision of quality services that exceed customer expectation and requirements.
+The Management shall determine and document customer as well as stakeholder requirements, and meet them with the aim of enhancing customer satisfaction.
+This shall be achieved by operating effective, well-documented QMS based procedures and carrying out customer requirements through satisfaction surveys at regular intervals.